 This Modern Slavery Statement (Statement) is made in accordance with section 14 of the Australian Modern Slavery Act 2018 (Cth) (the Act).
-This statement is made by BWP Management Limited (BWP Management) on behalf of BWP Trust (also referred to as the Trust) for the year ended 30 June 2023.
-This Statement sets out the steps we have taken from 1 July 2022 through to 30 June 2023 (FY23) to prevent modern slavery in our business and supply chains.
+This statement is made by BWP Management Limited (BWP Management) on behalf of BWP Trust (also referred to as the Trust) for the year ended 30 June 2024.
+This Statement sets out the steps we have taken from 1 July 2023 through to 30 June 2024 (FY24) to prevent modern slavery in BWP's business and supply chains.